 Based on this report, Watermaster estimates that half of the monthly amount pumped from the lake for snowmaking in the winter months returns to the lake in the form of snowmelt during the same month.
-In 2020, the withdrawal from the lake for snowmaking was 850.2 acre-feet and 425.1 acrefeet returned to the lake.
-In the summer and fall months, 167.6 acre-feet of water was used and none was returned to the lake.
-The "net withdrawal" for all purposes was 592.7 acre-feet.
+In 2022, the withdrawal from the lake for snowmaking was 1,004.61 acre-feet and 502.30 acre-feet returned to the lake.
+In the summer and fall months, 176.34 acre-feet of water was used and none was returned to the lake.
+The "net withdrawal" for all purposes was 678.65 acre-feet (502.31 acre-feet for snowmaking and 176.34 acre-feet for use during the summer and fall months).